PrunusH/Geode/README.md

 <b>Guide for developers:</b>
 - Use your favorite base code from the Examples folder.
 - Once you have the extension ready, use Publish option and distribute the executable.

+Also don't forget to check <a href="https://github.com/LilithRainbows/Geode/wiki">project wiki</a> to solve FAQs.